SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 SCS that can be used for authorization decisions when users access SCS services.

-In addition to user identities there we also see the necessity to support the use of "machine identites" (aka "workload identities" or "service accounts).
+In addition to user identities there we also see the necessity to support the use of "machine identites" (aka "workload identities" or "service accounts").
 These will probably be SCS-local accounts and have for example the purpose to grant CaaS workload access to storage resources served by the infrastructure layer.
 Exact architectural details for this are still in active discussion,